-The International Secretariat's preliminary assessment is that Ukraine has partly addressed the corrective action on transportation revenues and has made meaningful progress with considerable improvements on Requirement 4.4.
+The International Secretariat's assessment is that Ukraine has partly addressed the corrective action on transportation revenues and has made meaningful progress with considerable improvements on Requirement 4.4.
 The 2017 EITI Report marks an improvement in disclosures of transportation revenues compared to the previous Validation, with MSG efforts to disclose more detailed data.
 These on-going efforts are commendable, given the complexity of transportation arrangements in Ukraine.
-The EITI Report discloses extractive transportation revenues in aggregate, sourced from two transportation SOEs.
-However, the EITI Report and public disclosures do not present extractive transport revenue data disaggregated by individual company/customer, due to lack of reporting of this detail by Ukrtransgaz and Ukrtransnafta.
-Additionally, while the EITI Report highlights some practical barriers to disaggregated disclosures, there is insufficient information in the public domain about how specific alleged legal barriers hinder actual disclosures of disaggregated transport
+The EITI Report discloses extractive transportation revenues in aggregate, sourced from two

-&lt;sup>41 This materiality threshold equals the smallest revenue stream which the MSG deemed material based on their size or significance (Production royalty for gas condensate Extraction, pp.234-235 of 2017 UAEITI Report).
+&lt;sup>53 This materiality threshold equals the smallest revenue stream which the MSG deemed material based on their size or significance (Production royalty for gas condensate Extraction, pp.234-235 of 2017 UAEITI Report).
 In addition, three revenue streams below this materiality threshold was included in the reconciliation, Land fees, Environmental tax and Fees for granting and extending special permits (see EITI Report pp.235-236).

-&lt;sup>42 According to the 2017 EITI Report gas transportation revenues of Ukrtransgaz amounted to UAH 29bn while oil transportation revenues of Ukrtransnafta amounted to UAH 3.7bn.
+&lt;sup>54 According to the 2017 EITI Report gas transportation revenues of Ukrtransgaz amounted to UAH 29bn while oil transportation revenues of Ukrtransnafta amounted to UAH 3.7bn.